Multi Time Frame Trend Line - Premium Indicator

 Image - 14 (Click to ZOOM)

-If you now go back to the lower time frame chart, then you should be able to see both that specific time frame chart’s previously drawn trend lines and higher time frames’ drawn trend lines at the same time.
-But higher time frames’ all trend lines will be plotted in dotted line by default with respective time frames’ labels associated with it, so that you can differentiate between time frames of all trend lines plotted.
-These higher time frames’ dotted trend lines plotted on lower time frame’s chart is pointed by green down arrow in Image – 14.
+If you now go back to the lower time frame chart, you should be able to see both the previously drawn trend lines for that specific time frame and the higher time frames’ drawn trend lines at the same time.
+However, all higher time frame trend lines will be plotted as dotted lines by default, with their respective time frames’ labels attached, so you can easily differentiate between the time frames of all plotted trend lines.
+These higher time frame dotted trend lines plotted on the lower time frame’s chart are pointed out by the green down arrow in Image 14.

 Image - 15 (Click to ZOOM)